sanyaade-iot/iotcloud.github.io/_sources/installation.txt

 Please refer Apache ZooKeeper installtion guide, RabbitMQ server installtion guide and Apache Storm installtion guide for how to deploy and run them.

-We will focus on running IOTCloud here.
+We will focus on running IOTCloud.
 First we need to build the IOTCloud project as described in the source section.

 The various configurations for the IOTCloud can be found in the conf/iot.yaml file.